What is a SBA Microloan?

 If you’re on the fence about taking out an SBA Microloan, here are three situations when it makes sense to do so:

-- You need a relatively small amount of money: If you need $50,000 or less to purchase inventory, buy new equipment, or to get new furniture, taking out an SBA Microloan can be a smart way to get the cash you need.
+- You need a relatively small amount of money: If you need $50,000 or less to purchase inventory, buy new equipment, or to get new furniture, taking out an SBA Microloan can be a smart way to get the cash you need if you can find a lender and qualify.

 - You’ve struggled to find funding elsewhere: If you’ve tried to get traditional bank loans and failed, an SBA Microloan can help you get the funding you need to expand your business.